pcchouCR97/Understanding-Cryptography/docs/Projs/Projs_Opt/Proj_credit_risk_problem.md

 #### 1. Linear Dependency Between Risk and Latent Factor

-From paper [Regulatory Capital Modelling for Credit Risk](https://arxiv.org/abs/1412.1183), we know taht given a firm $k$, the default probabilites and the latent vairable can be linearlized as
+From paper [Regulatory Capital Modelling for Credit Risk](https://arxiv.org/abs/1412.1183), we know that given a firm $k$, the default probabilites and the latent vairable can be linearlized as

 $$
 X_k = a_{k} Z_{k} + b_k